Marking Entries

 3. Team Submissions

 You will receive submissions in all formats, and certainly most will not match the neat structure that would optimise your marking process.
 Typically submissions come in the form of Microsoft Word documents, or Excel Spreadsheets.
 You will have your own ideas on the most efficient way to mark papers.
 One method is to print out each submission (double-sided and two sheets to a page so as not to waste too much paper!) and mark whilst reading that.
-You can also recorded marks in pen quickly on this printed sheet in case of any subsequent queries or discrepancies raised by teams.
+You can also record marks in pen quickly on this printed sheet in case of any subsequent queries or discrepancies raised by teams.

 The advances in team collaboration facilities over the internet have certainly enhanced the options on how teams can communicate during a Hunt.
 Online message boards, Wiki pages, and other mechanisms have all been used.
 As the setter, you may be asked by a team whether they can simply provide you with access to this in order to mark their submission, primarily to save them having to 'write up' their entry.
 Such requests have been refused in the past, partly because the setter wanted a version of their solution submitted by the closing date that could then not be updated, but also partly because of the issues of having to wade through a team's 'workings' as their online communications developed.
 However, if satisfactory means are put in place to ensure that no changes are made post closing date, and the submitted answers are clear and easy to find, then you may opt to be more flexible.